mohamedtamer0/AndroidDevChallengeComposeWeek1/README.md

 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
   - [Jetpack Compose Navigation](https://developer.android.com/jetpack/compose/navigation) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
-- [Figma](https://figma.com/) - Figma is a vector graphics editor and prototyping tool which is primarily web-based.